fingerprintjs/fingerprintjs/docs/publishing.md

 1. Bump the version.
 Search the current version number in the code to know where to change it.
 2. Build and test the project.
-3. See what will get into the NPM package, make sure it contains the distributive files and no excess files.
+3. See what will get into the NPM package, make sure it contains the distribution files and no excess files.
    To see, run `yarn pack`.
 An archive will appear nearby.
 Open it with any archive browser.
 4. Run
     ```bash